aidanboyne/SPARQL_NOTES/README.md

 - [_SPARQL Working Group_](https://www.w3.org/TR/2013/REC-sparql11-overview-20130321/): Documentation of SPARQL by its creators
 - Learning Repo on GraphDB
   - I've created a small repository with toy data corresponding to the examples that you can use.
 Files used to create the repo are under the **Learning_repo** folder in this github repository.
+- VS Code has SPARQL support and is nice for sketching out ideas.
+GraphDB's editor is great for exploration but can be a bit slow to actually write long queries in.

 ---